UrosUZH/aml2025-group-23/PROBLEMSETTING.md

 $F = <f_1, f_2, ...f_N>$

 be the frames of our video sequence.
-Our task is to generate a sequence of gloss
+Our task is to generate a sequence of glosses

 $G = <g_1, g_2, ..., g_M>$